csci5117f25/project-2-forevernote/README.md

 ## Key Features

-**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**
+**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets);**

-- ...
+- Utilizing Gemini AI to implement practice exam generation
+- Used TinyMCE to add a multi-featured text editor
+- Using Web Speech API and/or a locally-hosted model to perform speech-to-text transcription

 Which (if any) device integration(s) does your app support?

-- ...
+- Using the device microphone to perform speech-to-text transcription

 Which (if any) progressive web app feature(s) does your app support?

-- ...
+- None

 ## Mockup images